vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:class:: long_word

-   Long word class on the architecture.
+   This represents long word data on the VM68000 architecture.
    A long word is 32-bit wide.

    This type is trivial and standard-layout.